krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

 [ActiveSupport::Multibyte::Unicode](http://api.rubyonrails.org/classes/ActiveSupport/Multibyte/Unicode.html)
 module, which was added to Rails 3.0.
 The `normalize` function takes a string and a symbol representing a normalization form, and returns the normalized string.
-According to the API documentation, the `:kc` form is preferred for interoperability, but as long as you normalize both strings you&rsquo;re comparing with the same normalization form, they should be comparable.
+According to the API documentation, the `:kc` form is preferred for interoperability, but as long as you normalize both strings you're comparing with the same normalization form, they should be comparable.

 ```shell